JanKnd/nsim/README.md

 # nSim
-An n-body-simulation in rust using the bevy game engine.
+A bare bones n-body-simulation in rust using the bevy game engine.